python-discord/site/pydis_site/apps/content/resources/guides/python-guides/bot_presence.md

 > **_NOTE:_** The method should not be used inside of **on_ready()** as this event can be triggered multiple times after logging in.
 Resulting in sending multiple of the same `PRESENCE` gateway event payload to the gateway.

-# Changing activity after a certain period of time!
+## Changing activity after a certain period of time
 A large number of bots have presences that change by themselves after a certain period.
 In discord.py this can be done using a task loop.
 You can read more about tasks [in the documentation](https://discordpy.readthedocs.io/en/latest/ext/tasks/index.html).

 ## An example to using changing activity!